parthvarute09/Aplexplanet_Internship_task3/README.md

 Represents the average number of products or items purchased per order.

-**Business Purpose:**
+### Business Purpose

-Helps understand customer purchasing behavior and measure how many items customers typically purchase in a single transaction.
+Average Basket Size helps understand customer purchasing behavior and indicates how many items customers typically purchase in a single transaction.

-A higher average basket size can indicate opportunities for effective cross-selling, upselling, and product bundling strategies.
+A higher basket size may indicate opportunities for effective **cross-selling, upselling, and product bundling strategies**.

 ---